Attractors, Bifurcations and Curvature in Multi-field Inflation: Stability and bifurcations

-Let us first investigate the stability of the geodesic trajectory with $\rho = 0$.
-Particularly for quadratic potentials, both contributions to the isocurvature mass are approximately constant and read $\mu^2 = M^2 - 2 m^2 / (3 L^2)$.
-Thus the curvature destabilizes the geodesic solution when $L < {\sqrt{2} m}/({\sqrt{3} M})$.
-However, for $\sqrt{3} M L\lesssim \sqrt{2}m$, subleading corrections to the isocurvature mass, consisting of the kinetic term for $\phi$ in the Hubble parameter \eqref{Hubble}, become important and lead to bifurcations.
-In particular $\mu^2(\chi=0)<0$ at large $\phi$ and it slowly increases as inflation proceeds along the geodesic, becoming positive at
+However, for $\sqrt{3} M L\lesssim \sqrt{2}m$, subleading corrections to the isocurvature mass, consisting of the kinetic term for $\phi$ in the Hubble parameter, become important and lead to bifurcations.
+In particular $\mu^2_s(\chi=0)<0$ at large $\phi$ and it slowly increases as inflation proceeds along the geodesic, becoming positive at

 where we have assumed $\phi >1$.

 The subleading terms also determine the fate of the background trajectory when the geodesic solution is unstable.
 In addition to a local maximum, the subleading terms induce two minima in the effective potential at